TomasSm1978/pythonProject_IFSP/README.md

 sqlparse==0.4.3
 Project use local database db.sqlite3 file.
 There are two groups of users - manager of this page (admin) and customers.
-Admin can manage information in this page, add tool copies, edit them ,delete.
+Admin can manage information in this page, add tool copies, edit them, delete, assign them to customers as rented.
 Customers can see all Tools, their copies, can make or cancel their reservations, can check their reserved or borrowed tools.